Scotchex/Handtracking_Module/README.md

 findPosition(): takes in image, and a second arguement 'draw' if you are using both findHands() & findPosition() make sure to set one of them to draw = False otherwise you will end up drawing on the hands twice which might affect performance.
 You can use it with pretty much anything you want.
-It requires opencv and mediapip
+It requires opencv and mediapipe